PeterBengtson/control-tower-log-aggregator/README.md

 The application can also aggregate log files from other types of log buckets in your Log Archive account, as long as they have parsable dates in their name/key/path.
-Such log buckets would typically include CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs.
+Such log buckets would typically include CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs, but they may be anything.
 These logs will be combined into one log file per day per bucket, not per account.

 ## Architecture